queeb3/Manifesto/README.md

 data is accessed in your program.
 This does not make it hard, even if it feels like it at first if you are coming from OOD, but I promise you the moment you get it, you get it forever and you won't be going back.

+If you are ready to shift your perspective and dive deeper into the rabbit hole I highly encourage researching blogs and videos on it.
+Personally I was deeply inspired to pick up coding again because of a cppcon talk by Mike Acton where he discusses DoD and ECS in great detail and everytime I go back to rewatch I always come away with some new knowledge that was hidden under the insights he had to offer.

+Now I would like to provide some background as to how I even got started down this path, a time frame dislaimer, I have "coded" before but in reality I was just a unity script kiddy that jumped between projects every other year.
+I first learned of code through GameMaker Studio way back when I was in middle school and had been infatuated since...

+Anyways, you don't care about my personal history, you are here for how I can so boldy claim to make a manifesto when I have no background.
+So I say to that...

 # My Journey to understanding and becoming a Programmer
-In the beginning of this manifesto I stated that this was something I learned as progressed through coding for the first time, let me clarify a summary of my journey to my current understanding to help envigorate you to maybe start questioning the industries standards and best practices:
+In the beginning of this manifesto I stated that this was something I learned as progressed through coding for the first time, let me clarify my journey to my current understanding to help invigorate you to maybe start questioning the industries standards and best practices:

 ## The Start
 #### Month Sept 2024
 I started to learn how to be a programmer for the first time in Sept 2024, my goal?
 Make a fully dynamic stat generator for a unity game idea I had for a stat collector style game that actually caused impact...
-Over some time working on it I learned many things like the differences between structs and classes, how to properly use an enum, how to make a loop.
+Over some time working on it I learned many things like the differences between structs and classes, how to properly use an enum, how to make a "proper loop" heh.

-I was really entralled by the idea of being a programmer, however, every time I picked up coding again it felt tedious to try and code using OOD it just always felt confusing even when I did start understanding some of it, this time felt different for some reason, as if I knew a change was coming...
+I was really entralled by the idea of being a programmer, however, every time I picked up coding again it felt tedious to try and code it just always felt confusing even when I did start understanding some of it, this time though, felt different for some reason, as if I knew a change was coming...

 #### November